Wiredcraft/test-frontend/finale/README.md

 #### Data

 The data.js file contains the data for the table.
 Each json object represents one specific region (state, district, township) in the table row.
-The parameters are listed below with their data types.

-subRegions is an array of objects for the child regions.
+State level regions are an `array of objects`, the `subRegions` key includes an array of objects for the child regions.

 - subRegions of state are districts
 - subRegions of district are townships

+The parameters are listed below with their data types:

 ```
 {